Azure/aca-dotnet-workshop/docs/aca/04-aca-dapr-stateapi/index.md

 ##### 5. Deploy new revisions of the Frontend Web App and Backend API to Container Apps

 The last thing we need to do here is to update both container apps and deploy the new images from ACR.
-To do so we need to run the commands found below.
+To accomplish this we need to run the commands found below.
 Notice here that we used a `revision-suffix` property so it will append to the revision name which offers you better visibility on which revision you are looking at:

 ```powershell
 ## Update Frontend web app container app and create a new revision